 The MFA at UNCW is a 48-hour apprenticeship, requiring a total of 21 hours of writing workshops, 21 hours of literature or other elective courses, and 6 thesis hours, leading to completion and defense of a substantial book-length manuscript of literary merit and publishable quality.
 While students apply in and focus primarily on one genre, cross-genre study is encouraged.
 Coursework in editing and publishing is offered through our book publishing imprint, The Publishing Laboratory.
-Coursework in magazine production is also offered in conjunction with Ecotone, our department's national literary magazine.
+Coursework in magazine production is also offered in conjunction with Ecotone and Chautauqua, our department's national literary magazines.

 For more information on the MFA program contact: